 What is anterior placenta?

 Having anterior placenta doesn’t mean you suffer from any specific symptoms, as this position of the placenta doesn’t harm the developing baby or the mother until you have some complication.
-Anyhow, some symptoms which you can experience are:
+So these are not symptoms but the normal pregnancy experiences that can feel slightly different because of the anterior position of the placenta.

 - Severe back pain